shavem/AP-Research-2023/README.md

 # AP Research 2023
 This repository currently contains my final AP Research paper submission for the 2022/2023 school year.
 This submission was granted a 5 by College Board and I hope it may inspire you to pursue your own technical "create" style project.
+If you have any questions or would like any advice, feel free to reach out.

-Thanks for checking it out!
+Thanks for checking out my project!
 <br/><br/>
 ## Additional Information
 ### Writing Process